Our Story / Tā Mātou Kōrero

 Understanding Self

-Learning experiences for this time will include learning about aspects of Giftedness, Dabrowski's Emotional Intensities, Emotional Intelligence Tasks, Philosophy and the Ko Wai Aue research.
+Learning experiences for this time will include learning about aspects of Giftedness, Dabrowski's Emotional Intensities, Emotional Intelligence Tasks, Philosophy and the Ko Wai Au research.

 Developing a deeper understanding of how they learn, their strengths and weaknesses and strategies to manage these to ensure success.
 Key Competencies from the New Zealand Curriculum will also be woven through these experiences.